Robert J Trulaske, Sr. College of Business

 A student may take no more than six credit hours of transfer business coursework (Accounting, Business Administration, Economics, Finance, Management and Marketing) at the 3000-level or higher.

 Undergraduate Advising Office

 Students admitted to a degree program in the college are assigned an academic advisor.
 The academic advisor works with students in determining coursework needed to complete a degree.
 Students are responsible for determining an appropriate schedule of courses each semester and are encouraged to meet with their academic advisor for assistance.

 Business Career Services

 Business Career Services (BCS) is a valuable resource for all levels of TCoB students.
 BCS provides students individual career coaching, guidance and advice in areas such as résumé and cover letter construction/revision, mock interviews, interview preparation, salary negotiations, and much more.
 Business Career Services partners with numerous companies serving as a liaison to bridge employer with employee.
 BCS-sponsored events such as Corporate Visit Days and Emphasis Panels (Accountancy, Finance & Banking, Management, Marketing, Real Estate, Sales, Entrepreneurial, Consulting, Government, Health Care, and Human Resources) provide students with firsthand knowledge of what is required to be competitive in the job market upon graduation from the Trulaske College of Business.
-All students are encouraged to register with BCS and begin utilizing these services as early as freshman year.
-BCS hosts three career fairs annually.
+In addition to customized career coaching and employer networking opportunities, BCS hosts three career fairs annually.
+All Trulaske students have access to BCS and are encouraged to begin using these services as early as their freshman year.

 The Robert J. Trulaske, Sr. College of Business enrolls about 350 graduate students for PhD degrees in both accountancy and business administration, the execMBA, Crosby MBA, MS in Finance, and MA in Accounting.